US Dollar / Swiss Franc

 - What is the pip value for USDCHF?

-- Pip value depends on the current CHF/CHF rate since the quote currency (CHF) isn't USD — use the pip value calculator with today's rate for an exact figure.
+- Pip value depends on the current CHF/USD rate since the quote currency (CHF) isn't USD — use the pip value calculator with today's rate for an exact figure.

 - What does USDCHF mean?